matbalez/lexe-wrapper/README.md

 # Lexe Wrapper

 A simple Python package for integrating Bitcoin Lightning Network payments using the Lexe wallet.
-Install with pip and start building Lightning apps in minutes, not hours.
+Install with pip and start building Lightning apps in under 30 seconds.

 ```bash
 pip install lexe-wrapper